 The Hampshire Bird Club was founded in 1984 after a group of birders gathered to observe a Great Gray Owl in a wintry field in Hadley, Massachusetts.
 Amidst the excitement, they realized that birders abounded in the area but needed an organization to bring them together.
 On April 9, 1984, the club held its first public meeting, and on May 19, its first field trip.
 From these simple beginnings, HBC has grown into an incorporated 501 (c) (3) non-profit organization.
 Our purpose is to help people enjoy birding, and to assist them in learning about birds, bird-watching, and bird habitats and to support the conservation of birds and bird habitats.
 Our community includes people ranging from casual bird observers to the avian-obsessed.
 Many of our founding members are still active in the club.

-We gather on the second Monday of each month from September through June in Amherst, Massachusetts.
+We gather on the second Monday of each month from September through June in Hadley, Massachusetts.
 Each evening begins with a general meeting to allow us to share bird sightings, hear about current events in local birding, peruse the library collection, and shop the HBC Boutique, all while enjoying member-donated refreshments.
 This done, we settle back for a program presented by one of a series of nationally and even internationally renowned birders and ornithologists who visit throughout the program year.
-Our program meetings are currently held at the Immanuel Lutheran Church in Amherst, MA.
+Our program meetings are held at the Wesley United Methodist Church in Hadley, MA.

 Our Education Committee presents bird-related educational programs specifically designed to interest people who are just beginning to investigate the wonders of the feathered world.